CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab17.md

 # Lab 17: Custom text classification

+### Estimated Duration: 60 Minutes

+## Lab Overview

-In this hands-on lab, you will learn how to build a custom text classification model using Azure AI Language.
+In this lab, you will learn how to build a custom text classification model using Azure AI Language.
 You’ll start by provisioning a Language resource and uploading sample articles to Azure Storage.
 Then, using Language Studio, you’ll create a project, label the data, train and evaluate the model, and finally deploy it.
 To validate the model, you will configure and run a Python application in Azure Cloud Shell that classifies documents based on the trained categories.

 ## Lab Objectives